scottcolfer/scottcolfer.github.io/_posts/2018-05-14-public-service.md

 *Adapted from [Good services are verbs, bad services are nouns](https://designnotes.blog.gov.uk/2015/06/22/good-services-are-verbs-2/) by Louise Downe, Government Digital Service.*

-## Principle 2: a service name starts with a verb
+## Principle 2: A service name starts with a verb

 A core principle of Agile and Lean theory is that services should seek to maximise value.
 Services should be judged not on their adherence to cost and delivery schedules, but on their delivery of value.